We’re treating people with type 2 diabetes completely wrong – and it’s harming every organ in their bodies.

-Many common cancers are related to type 2 diabetes and obesity.
+Many common cancers are related to type 2 diabetes.
 This includes breast, stomach, colorectal, kidney and endometrial cancers.
-This may be related to some of the medications used to treat diabetes.
-Survival of cancer patients with pre-existing diabetes is far worse than non diabetics.
+In addition, survival of cancer patients with pre-existing diabetes is far worse than those without diabetes.

 Skin and Nails

-Type 2 diabetic patients commonly manifest some form of skin disease.
+Patients with type 2 diabetes commonly manifest some form of skin disease.
 Acanthosis nigricans is a gray-black, velvety, thickening of the skin, particularly around the neck and in body folds.
 High insulin levels stimulate the growth of keratinocytes to produce the thickened skin.

 Diabetic dermopathy, also called shin spots, are often found on the lower extremities as hyperpigemented, finely scaled lesions.
 Skin tags are soft protrusions of skin often found on the eyelids, neck and under the arms.
 Over twenty-five percent of patients with skin tags have diabetes.

-Nail problems are common in diabetic patients, particularly fungal infections.
+Nail problems are common in patients with diabetes, particularly fungal infections.
 Nails become discolored to a yellowy-brown color, thicken and separate from the nail bed (onycholysis).

-In general, diabetics are more prone to all types of infections, which tend to be more serious than those in non-diabetics.
+In general, patients with diabetes are more prone to all types of infections, which tend to be more serious than those without diabetes.
 Simple bladder infections are increased, but also the more serious kidney infection (pyelonephritis).
-This risk is increased 4-5 fold in diabetics and tends to involve both kidneys.
-Complications such as abscess formation and renal papillary necrosis are also more common in diabetics.
+This risk is increased 4-5 fold in patients with diabetes and tends to involve both kidneys.
+Complications such as abscess formation and renal papillary necrosis are also more common in patients with diabetes.

-All types of fungal infections are more common in diabetic patients.
+All types of fungal infections are more common in patients with diabetes.
 This includes oral thrush, vulvovaginal yeast infections, fungal infections of the nail, and athlete’s foot.

 Diabetic Foot Ulcers

-Foot infections are quite rare except in diabetics and often lead to hospitalization, amputation and long-term disability.
+Foot infections are quite rare except in patients with diabetes and often lead to hospitalization, amputation and long-term disability.
 These infections can involve multiple different microorganisms, making broad-spectrum antibiotic treatment necessary.

-Despite adequate blood glucose control, 15 % of all diabetic patients will develop non-healing foot wounds during their lifetime.
-Diabetics have a 15-fold increased risk of lower-limb amputation, and account for over 50% of the amputations done in the United States excluding accidents.
+Despite adequate blood glucose control, 15 % of all patients with diabetes will develop non-healing foot wounds during their lifetime.
+Patients with diabetes have a 15-fold increased risk of lower-limb amputation, and account for over 50% of the amputations done in the United States excluding accidents.
 The financial cost of these diabetic foot problems cannot be underestimated.
 It is estimated that each case costs upwards of $25,000 to treat.

 Community based population studies of aging males age 39-70 years found that the prevalence of impotence ranges between ten and fifty percent.
 Diabetes is a key risk factor, increasing the risk is more than three fold.
-Erectile dysfunction affects diabetics at a younger age than non-diabetics.
+Erectile dysfunction affects patients with diabetes at a younger age than those without diabetes.

 Non-alcoholic fatty liver disease (NAFLD) is the storage and accumulation of excess fat in the form of triglycerides exceeding 5% of the total weight of the liver.
 When this excess fat causes damage to the liver tissue, detectable on standard blood tests, it is called non-alcoholic steatohepatitis (NASH).
 This is not a trivial issue as NASH is expected to be the leading cause of liver cirrhosis in North America.